JessicaB8tor/210-Project/README.md

 something that I, myself would find extremely useful, and I think others would too.
 I can also kill two birds with one stone by expanding my knowledge on theory and programming at the same time!

+##User Stories
+- As a user, I want to select chords and add it to a favourite's list
+- As a user, I want to select chords and add it to a chord progression idea
+- As a user, I want to select a scale and view the notes in it
+- As a user, I want to select a chord and view all the notes in it